-The GDDB was originally launched in 2011 to provide exactly that high-caliber quality of data which could be analyzed to determine the reasons and causes for aircraft damage.
+The GDDB was originally launched in 2011 to provide that quality of data that could be analyzed to determine the reasons and causes for aircraft damage.
 The launch in 2011, however, was purposefully done with limited membership since IATA spent time that year and in 2012 to make sure the data was reported consistently so that it could be used to better measure the progress made against what is largely costing the aviation industry some $4 billion annually.

 “We need to be able to conduct statistical analysis on clean, defensible data,” said Nancy Rockburn, assistant director, SMS and operational data management for IATA and secretary of the GDDB.
-“Imagine the industry without aircraft damage.
-That’s $4 billion that could be used to buy new planes and make other investments in the industry.”
+"Imagine the industry without aircraft damage.
+That's $4 billion that could be used to buy new planes and made other investments in the industry."

 “Putting this rigor in place minimizes as much as possible any variation in the data, thereby allowing us to not only provide aggregate information back to participants, but also accurate, detailed analysis to identify trends and contribution factors,” wrote Juergen Haacker, project lead, IATA Operations Data Management, last April in a letter to ground operations members to promote the GDDB.

 IATA started its new reporting protocols only since the first quarter of 2012 so the program is still very much in its infancy.
 For example, here is mandatory information that must be provided for “Incident Details:”

 - Ramp conditions